glaubermagal/evilurl/README.md

 ## Unicode Combinations

 The tool considers various Unicode combinations for visually similar characters, including Cyrillic, Greek, and Armenian characters.
 The combinations are defined in the tool to assist in the identification of potential homograph attacks.

+In the output, "MIXED NO" indicates that the domain uses a single character family and is typically eligible for registration with most registrars.

 ## Disclaimer